drvinceknight/pfm/_sources/chapters/04-matrices/tutorial/main.md

 ```

-Sympy is once again the library we will use for this.
+`sympy` is once again the library we will use for this.

 We will start by our matrix $A$: